In this article, we discuss safer ways to buy individual stocks.

 At this point, you should have a list of over 20 stocks to choose from.

-Admittedly, they probably aren't "sexy" and are unlikely generate massive returns.
+Admittedly, in the case of Berkshire, they probably aren't "sexy" and are unlikely to generate massive returns.

 Some further information is provided below.